Cinderella (1899 film)

 Cinderella (Cendrillon) is an 1899 French trick film directed by Georges Méliès, based on the fairy tale by Charles Perrault.
 It was released by Méliès's Star Film Company and is numbered 219–224 in its catalogues, where it is advertised as a grande féerie extraordinaire en 20 tableaux.

-It is the first known film adaption of the classic fairy tale.
+It is the first known film adaptation of the classic fairy tale.

 Cast

 The casts of Méliès's films are in many cases unidentified.
 Most of the following listing is based on cast identifications made by the film scholars Georges Sadoul, Jacques Malthête, and Laurent Mannoni.